Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 • Bring insect repellant from home.
 You can’t buy bug spray with DEET in Africa, and you really do need it.

 • If you plan on getting in the water be sure to bring reef-friendly sunscreen with you.
-You can find some good information here.
+You can find some good information good information on reef-friendly sunscreen on this page.

 • Make sure you have cash with you, especially for tips and entry fees.
 ATMs are rare, so have your pick-up or taxi driver take you to one before going to your accommodation.
 Most of them are located At the ferry terminal and the airport.

-• You can get around the island by taxi or dala dala.
+• How to get around Zanzibar: by taxi or dala dala.
 Catch the latter on the main road behind the Spice Market.

 • Internet on Zanzibar is hit or miss.
 Your accommodation will tell you they have good internet.
 However, if it’s important to you, bring an unlocked phone and get a local Zantel SIM card.